freihype/products/projects/industrial-injector/clamping-mechanism/optimize/ReadMe.md

 ## Flow

-Intialize environment and display -GUI display and input for variables; Plot standard 5 point double toggle mechanism
+Intialize environment and display -GUI display and input for variables; Plot standard 5 point double toggle mechanism; set governing equations

 - Step 1.
 Input the machine specifications and constraints (desired input/output ratio, force, stroke length, fitness value etc)

 - Step 2.
 Generate an initial population and evaluate the goal function('fitness value').
 A binary population is generated randomly.
 It must be transferred into real numbers before the goal function is calculated.

 - Step 3.
 Perform coding and decoding.
 (Binary)

 - Step 4.
 Perform reproduction.
 The chromosome is reproduced in the next generation based on the value of its goal function.
 A greater value of the goal function corresponds to a larger area of the roulette wheel associated with the chromosome, and a greater probability of reproduction of the chromosome.

 - Step 5.
 Perform crossover.
 These two chromosomes, which are randomly selected from the reproduced chromosomes, exchange their genes with each other.

 - Step 6.
 Perform mutation.
 Mutation is a process by which a binary population is randomly, and the characteristic, which is the selected binary population, is randomly changed from 0 to 1, or from 1 to 0.

 - Step 7.
 Define the stopping rule.
 Since the GA follows the uninterrupted competition and propagation unless a stopping rule is activated, a stopping rule terminates the calculation when the goal function meets a set level.
 If the stopping rule is not satisfied, repeat Step 3.
+Display outcomes in GUI with optimized dimensions

 Some of these functions can be handled by sklearn, but others could be done with Tensorflow??